-More than any other time in the industry, the future of food delivery is starting to become a reality that many restaurants must grasp.
+More than any other time in the industry, the future of food delivery is starting to become a reality that many restaurants and commercial facilities must grasp.
 From large chains to small neighborhood restaurants, customers want to enjoy their favorite foods from the comfort of their homes or offices.
 So how do you navigate through these potentially uncharted waters?
-Whether you’re adapting to current changes or trying to update your operations, below are ways to smoothly transition your restaurant to delivery.
+Whether you’re adapting to current changes or trying to update your operations, below are ways to smoothly transition your restaurant or facility to delivery.

 Allocate Space & Staff